dundalek/awesome-lisp-languages/README.md

 *In addition to translating the syntax some additional features/semantics that are not present in the target language are added.
 Usually if a language does not fit in other category, it can be considered being a Type-B.*

 - **Type-C**: [Clojure](https://clojure.org/)-like
-*Distintive syntax that besides parentheses also uses brackets and curly braces.
+*Distinctive syntax that besides parentheses also uses brackets and curly braces.
 Distinctive features are persistent data structures, namespaces and vars, protocols.*

 - **Type-L**: [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp)
 *Implementing ANSI Common Lisp standard or being inspired by it.*